vaginessa/dns-wiki/FAQ.md

 ##### (51) I get "Unable to parse package." if I try to install AFWall+?

 > This means AFWalls's .apk file seems to be corrupt.
 Try disabling your popup blocker, check your internet connection and re-download the whole apk.

+<a name="FAQ52"></a>
+##### (52) I use Opera Max as Browser with "Turbo Mode" enabled, why does Ad-blocking/Firewalls seems to not working anymore?

+> For debugging and error reporting just disable the "Turbo Mode" option, this is mostly only another term for VPN/Proxy which works behind this option.
+No Firewall, iptables, Proxy or any external app works with this option enabled, since it's not possible to use two VPNs the same time.
+It's not possible for any app to look behind this traffic (local).
+Other Browser may have a similar function or add-ons (like Firefox Janus-Proxy or Chrome's bandwidth safer), make sure it's disabled.

+<a name="FAQ53"></a>
+##### (53) How can I gather DNS (A/AAA/...) requests?

+> Mostly, if not all AOSP based ROMs coming with TCPdump as binary included.
+So you can just use this, there are several [Tutorial](http://www.kandroid.org/online-pdk/guide/tcpdump.html) and [documents](http://inst.eecs.berkeley.edu/~ee122/fa06/projects/tcpdump-2up.pdf) available.
+If this is to complicated for you, you can just grab AdAway (needs root) and use there own TCPDump/dnsmasq/libpcap interface to list all requests - it also provides an interface to add them to your hosts or to an separate white-/blacklist.